23 Aug How To Tackle Underactive Thyroid Weight Gain

 WHAT IS UNDERACTIVE THYROID WEIGHT GAIN?

-Hypo means ‘low’, so hypothyroidism relates to slow, or underactive thyroid function.
-It is a condition that occurs when the thyroid gland malfunctions, one of the consequences of which is the slowing of the body’s metabolism which can result in weight gain.
+Hypo means ‘low’, so hypothyroidism relates to reduced thyroid function.
+It is a condition that occurs when thyroid function is compromised, one of the consequences of which is the slowing of the body’s metabolism which can result in weight gain.
 If you’re looking to address underactive thyroid weight gain, there are several things you can do.
 But first, developing a deeper understanding of the condition can be helpful.

 UNDERSTANDING THYROID CONDITIONS